astutespruce/sarp-connectivity/api/templates/dams_readme.txt

 River: River name where dam occurs, if available.
 StreamOrder: NHDPlus Modified Strahler stream order. -1 = not available.
-NHDplusVersion: Version of NHDPlus data product used for snapping dams and calculating network metrics.
-Either medium or high resolution.
 HasNetwork: indicates if this dam was snapped to the aquatic network for analysis.
 1 = on network, 0 = off network.
 Note: network metrics and scores are not available for dams that are off network.

-ProtectedLand: Indicates if the dam occurs on public land as represented within the PAD-US protected areas database of the U.S.
+ProtectedLand: Indicates if the dam occurs on public land as represented within the CBI Protected Areas Database of the U.S. and TNC Secured Lands Database.
+OwnerType: Land ownership type for areas within the CBI Protected Areas Database of the U.S. and TNC Secured Lands Database (Note: USFWS and USFS lands pulled out specifically for partners).
 HUC6: Hydrologic basin identifier where the dam occurs.
 HUC8: Hydrologic subbasin identifier where the dam occurs.
 HUC12: Hydrologic subwatershed identifier where the dam occurs.